EricCousineau-TRI/bazel-large-files-with-girder/tools/external_data/WORKFLOWS.md

-    If the file does not already exist on the desired server, this creates `~+/dragon.obj.sha512`, and will add the path of the file relative to this repository (`/data/dragon.obj`) for server-side versioning.
+    If the file does not already exist on the desired server, this creates `~+/dragon.obj.sha512`, and will add the path of the file relative to this repository (`:/data/dragon.obj`) for server-side versioning.

+    NOTE: You may upload multiple files.

-2. Update `/data/BUILD.bazel` to indicate that you're now using the uploaded version (this tells Bazel to expect `~+/dragon.obj.sha512`):
+2. Update `:/data/BUILD.bazel` to indicate that you're now using the uploaded version (this tells Bazel to expect `~+/dragon.obj.sha512`):

         external_data(
             file = "dragon.obj",
         )

-3. To test if Bazel can download this file, execute this in `/data`:
+3. To test if Bazel can download this file, execute this in `:/data`:

         bazel build :dragon.obj

     This should have downloaded, cached, and exposed this file in Bazel's workspace.
-    Now run `//test:inspect_dragon` (which should use Bazel's cached version) and ensure this works.
+    Now run `://test:inspect_dragon` (which should use Bazel's cached version) and ensure this works.

 4. Now commit the `*.sha512` file in Git.

 ## Edit the File Later

-Let's say you've removed `dragon.obj` from `/data`, but a month later you wish to revise it.
+Let's say you've removed `dragon.obj` from `:/data`, but a month later you wish to revise it.
 To update the file:

 1. Download the corresponding SHA file:

         cd data
         bazel run //tools/external_data:download -- ~+/dragon.obj.sha512

-2. Change `/data/BUILD.bazel` back to development mode:
+2. Change `:/data/BUILD.bazel` back to development mode:

         external_data(
             file = "dragon.obj",